thatisoneword/flynorcal/README.md

 * Clone repo and run `npm install`, same steps as above.
 * run `npm build` this creates a build directory.
 * Test the new build, point a Web Server inside the build directory.
 (I use Web Server for Chrome).
-* Once you are happy with the build, m  ove the contents from the build folder to the appropriate place to serve them.
+* Once you are happy with the build, move the contents from the build folder to the appropriate place to serve them.

 ### Create React App information